Euphredes/Euphredes/README.txt

            Storyline

-Maslow tells me to move up in life is by respecting the Hierarchy of Needs he established.
+Maslow tells me to move up in life by respecting the Hierarchy of
+Needs he established.
 The bottom level focuses on survival, the middle level focuses on social life, and the top level focuses on the individual.
 The bottom must be